 Willfully fleeing the scene of an accident in Nevada can result in criminal charges for hit and run.
 Police often will investigate even minor hit and run incidents.

-Note that felony hit and run is not eligible for a probationary sentence.
-In addition, the DMV may revoke your driver’s license.
+Note that felony hit and run is not eligible for a probationary sentence in lieu of prison.10

 Also note that if someone dies, you may face a wrongful death lawsuit.